 6. Document sharing softwares

-Not able to immediately find important documents that you need to complete your task or a project?
+Not able to immediately find important documents that you need to complete your tasks or the project you're working on?

 Besides causing frustration among employees, employers are still not aware of the real cost of extensive information search.

-Exactly this is the reason why document sharing tools are developed; to structure and organize important documents so that employees can access them in seconds.
+This is exactly the reason why document sharing tools have been developed; to structure and organize important documents so that employees can access them in seconds.

-However, implementing this type of softwares is just the first step toward great internal comms.
-These softwares allow you to store key documents, but they don't help you share the right documents or information with your employees when they need it.
+However, implementing this type of software is just the first step toward great internal comms.
+These software allow you to store key documents, but they don't help you share specific documents or information with the right employees when they need it.

 Just consider these stats: